jrl-umi3218/jrl-travis/README.md

    be installed first.
  * `MASTER_PPA` can contain a list of PPA which are needed for this project to compile.
+ * If `COVERITY_TOKEN` is set, [coverity][] integration will be setup.

 ### Build

 The build step in this case is just configuring the package, building the package, installing it and running the test suite.

+Again, if `COVERITY_TOKEN` is set, the `cov-int` tool will be used to generate a report which will be uploaded to the Coverity website if the build is successful.

 ### After success